iJSPARK/iJSPARK.github.io/_posts/2021-10-20-recursion.md

 ## Design method of recursive function
 ### why use a recursive function
-1. Recursive functions <span style='background-color: #dcffe4'>simplify</span> complex data structures or algorithms.
+1. Recursive functions **simplify** complex data structures or algorithms.
-2. Recursive <span style='background-color: #dcffe4'>mathematical expression</span> can be translated directly into code.
+2. Recursive **mathematical expression** can be translated directly into code.

 ---